-The popular Coleridge Way runs through the farm and nearby is the West Coastal Path which is ideal for walkers, cyclists and riders.
+The popular Coleridge Way runs through the farm and nearby is the West Coastal Path which is ideal for walkers and cyclists.
 During your stay we hope you will experience the wonderful dark night skies of Exmoor and maybe explore the beautiful rugged coastline of Somerset and the surfing beaches of North Devon.

-The self catering barn sleeps up to 12 people in 3 rooms, Coleridge, Dunkery and Snowdrop.
-There is a well equipped shared kitchen/dining area, drying room and two shower rooms/WCs.
+The self catering barn sleeps up to 10 people in 3 rooms, Coleridge, Dunkery and Snowdrop.
+There is a well equipped kitchen/dining area, drying room and two shower rooms with WCs.

 In the village of Wheddon Cross, three quarters of a mile away, there is a petrol station and well stocked shop with a Post Office.
 The shop supplies fresh bread, milk, meat, fish, papers and fruit & vegetables.
 It also serves a selection of alcohol.
-Open daily 6.30am – 9pm.
+Open daily.
 The local pub in the village ‘The Rest & Be Thankful’ is a friendly pub serving good food.

 Places to see and things to do in the local area

 The farm is set in the heart of the Exmoor National Park which covers 265 miles of Somerset & Devon, on a 25 acre farm off a quiet country lane.
 We are close to open moorland and overlook Snowdrop Valley and the River Avill.
 Directly from the Coleridge Way on the farm is a network of 600 miles of public footpaths and bridleways.
 Exmoor has the largest herd of wild red deer in England and the popular native Exmoor Ponies can be seen roaming freely on the moor.